-On the southwest side of Fort Riley from Junction City via Washington St. is open 24 hours daily.
+On the southwest side of Fort Riley from Junction City via Washington St. - open 24/7.
 Traffic patterns change during non-peak hours so use caution when approaching.

-On the south side of Fort Riley from Junction City via Grant Ave. is open from 5 a.m. to 8 p.m.
-Monday thru Friday.
-Grant Gate is closed Saturdays, Sundays and Federal Holidays.
+On the south side of Fort Riley from Junction City via Grant Avenue - Grant ACP is open to inbound and outbound traffic Monday through Friday 5 a.m. - 8 p.m.

-Located on the west side of Fort Riley from U.S. Highway 77 via Old Highway 77 is open 5 a.m. to 7 p.m. daily.
-Commercial traffic will need to have an installation pass or badge PRIOR to attempting entry through Estes Gate.
+Located on the west side of Fort Riley from U.S. Highway 77 via Old Highway 77 - open Monday - Friday 5 a.m. - 7 p.m.

 12th Street Gate

 Located on the east side of Fort Riley off of Kansas Highway 18 at Camp Funston.
 The gate is open from 5 a.m. to 7 p.m.
-Monday thru Friday for commercial traffic only.
+Monday thru Friday (closed on federal holidays) for commercial traffic only.
 Outbound traffic is not authorized.

 Rifle Range Road and Four Corners Gate